LL-Drepano/MySecretCase_Product_DataExtraction_To_XLSX/README.md

 * external box dimensions;
 * product name or variant.

-The EAN is then validated using its check digit.
-These fields do not require an LLM and are therefore deterministic, fast, and effectively free to process.
+The EAN is also validated using its check digit.

-The same principle is applied to fields that are constant across the product line, such as manufacturer and importer details.
+Fields that are constant across the product line, such as manufacturer and importer information, are populated from controlled values rather than extracted repeatedly.

-### 1. The PDF is inspected before using AI
+### 2. PDF inspection

-The parser first attempts to recover live text and positional information.
+The parser first attempts to recover any remaining live text and positional information.

-This is still useful for the small amount of text that survived the outlining process, particularly recycling labels such as `PAP 21` and `CPE 07`.
-Those values are paired spatially and mapped deterministically to the correct packaging component.
+This is useful for the small amount of text that survived the outlining process, particularly recycling labels such as `PAP 21` and `CPE 07`.

-The important design choice was not to force one extraction method onto every field.
-Fields that can be derived reliably remain outside the AI step.
+Those values are paired spatially and mapped to the corresponding packaging component.

-### 2. The artwork becomes a vision input
+### 3. Vision extraction

-The first page of each dieline is rasterised with Poppler and converted into an image suitable for a multimodal model.
+The first page of each dieline is rasterised with Poppler and converted into an image.

-Gemini then returns structured JSON containing fields such as:
+Gemini returns structured JSON containing fields such as:

 * serial or LOT information;
 * CE, WEEE, UKCA, TRIMAN, warranty, manual, and QR symbols;